Dr Tom Jenkins MBChB MRCP PhD

 |Biography||Dr Jenkins studied Medicine at the University of Manchester and obtained his PhD in Clinical Neuroscience from the UCL Institute of Neurology, Queen Square in 2010.
 His specialist clinical interest is neuromuscular disease and area of research expertise is neuroimaging.
 He has experience in running longitudinal clinical, imaging and neurophysiological studies with the aim of developing tools to decipher disease mechanisms and facilitate future clinical trials in motor neuron disease (MND) and other neurodegenerative disorders.
 Current areas of novel investigation include whole-body muscle imaging of denervation in MND and 31-phosphorus spectroscopy to assess energy metabolism in several neurodegenerative conditions.
 Dr Jenkins is Principal Investigator on current and forthcoming studies and clinical trials in MND.|

-I find teaching one of the most enjoyable parts of my job and I give regular lectures and clinical demonstrations to medical students, nurses, newly qualified doctors, psychiatrists and dentists.
-The lectures cover a wide range of aspects of clinical neurology, from the features of diseases such as MND, multiple sclerosis and other neurological disorders, through to the neuroanatomical basis of emotions.
+In addition to the Clinical Neurology MSc, I give lectures, seminars and clinical demonstrations on a 1-2 weekly basis to pre-clinical and clinical medical and dental students, nurses, junior doctors, medical registrars, psychiatrists, physiotherapists, engineers, hospice staff, and university alumni.
+The lectures cover a wide range of aspects of clinical neurology, from the features of neuromuscular diseases in which I specialise, through to more diverse neurological topics, such as the neuroanatomical basis of emotions.